bernschneider/suncalc/README.md

 # suncalc
-Compute todays times of sunrise and sunset, sun elevation now and at noonn.
+Compute today´s sunrise and sunset times, and show current sun elevation and elevation at noon.
+Using javascript library suncalc.js by Vladimir Agafonkin